didactek/deft-devices/README.md

 - MCP9808 temperature sensor
 - TEA5767 FM tuner
 - PCA9685 16-channel PWM LED/servo controller
+- NormandLED SK9822, a shift-addressable string of RGB LEDs using SPI

 ## Remote I2C access

 SSHTransport lets the library sent I2C commands to i2c-tools (specifically: i2ctransfer) over an ssh session.
 This allows all the Swift code be be developed/run on a large computer while talking to devices connected to the I2C bus on a Raspberry Pi.

 ## Issues